 In October 2020, the Federal Government created a new Federal Public Key Infrastructure (FPKI) Root Certification Authority (CA).
 The new root is named the Federal Common Policy CA G2.

-Between December 2020 and May 2021, the CAs signed by the old root will be migrated to be signed by this new root: Federal Common Policy CA G2.
+Between December 2020 and June 2021, the CAs signed by the old root will be migrated to the Federal Common Policy CA G2.
 Once the migration is complete, the old root will be decommissioned.

 What will be impacted?